A national workforce development service

 We also offer a wide training portfolio from within the workforce development team and with partners in SDF and beyond, details of our current training can be viewed in the SDF Training Brochure.

 WDP are commissioned to provide training for various organisations across Scotland and will also work with partners to design bespoke training packages and courses to meet their specific needs.
 The staff team is very experienced, skilled and enthusiastic in both creation and delivery of training packages and has worked on projects of a range of sizes, from one-off sessions, through to extended programmes of training containing tens of sessions and many hundreds of delegates.

 SDF has invested in its capacity to produce e-learning courses so that everyone across Scotland can benefit from some elements of our training, regardless of location or time constraints.

-The first course of this nature to be produced was our e-learning package around NPS, which was designed to meet the needs of workers who come into contact with people who may use New Psychoactive Substances (sometimes known as Legal Highs).
+The first course of this nature to be produced was our e-learning course around NPS, which was designed to meet the needs of workers who come into contact with people who may use New Psychoactive Substances (sometimes known as Legal Highs).

-Both are free to access to people in Scotland through the above links.
+All SDF e-learning courses are free to access to people in Scotland.

 WDP offers training needs analysis to identify and provide a better understanding of current workforce trends, gaps and priorities and works with ADPs to develop training and workforce development plans to assist the attainment of new skills and abilities and support integration to practice.